 The results show how it is possible to obtain performance that is better than that of multiple polynomial regression and tetrahedral interpolation with only 125 samples.
-This is shown in the last two columns beginning at the right of table 1 for both sets (Training and Test) and both error metrics (average and maximum).
-In order to make sure that these results are consistently reproducible over time we repeated the experiment in May, June and July, and used different (but similar) sets of 125 training samples in each case; the progression of the error over time is shown in table 4.
+This is shown in the last two columns beginning at the right of table 3 for both sets (Training and Test) and both error metrics (average and maximum).
+In order to make sure that these results are consistently reproducible over time we repeated the experiment in May, June and July, and used different (but similar) sets of 125 training samples in each case; the progression of the error over time is shown in table 8.
+The results are in line with the first experiment reported in table 7.
+In order to validate our model we performed similar tests on two more ink-jet color printers from other manufacturers, namely a HP2000C and an Olivetti Artjet20.
+The results are shown in table 9 for the Epson Stylus Pro5000, in table 10 for the HP2000C and in table 11 for the Olivetti Artjet20.
+The data is also compared against results from multiple polynomial regression; all tests were done for the function CMY → CIELAB.